Xbox Shuts Down Four Studios, And More Will Follow

 Microsoft has already shut down four studios, and there will be more in the future.

 Bloomberg reports that as part of a broad effort to decrease costs at Xbox, more developers would be let go.
-Everyone seems to be engrossed in the notion that Xbox is being completely ignored by Microsoft's shifting priorities and strategy.
-Anyone who has ever trusted Xbox before will find that this is something that will be spoken about for quite some time.
+Everyone seems to be engrossed in the notion that Microsoft's shifting priorities and strategy are completely ignoring Xbox.
+Anyone who has ever trusted Xbox before will find that this is something that has been discussed for quite some time.
 They had previously terminated the jobs of 1,900 workers at Microsoft, and now they are closing down Bethesda's Arkane Austin, Alpha Dog Games, Tango Gameworks, and Roundhouse Studios.
 In the process, they discarded one of the company's most successful new franchises in recent years.

-Arcane Austin, the company that was responsible for developing Redfall and Prey, is being shut down.
-ZeniMax Online Studios is going to take on Alpha Dog Games, Tango Gameworks, and Roundhouse Studios altogether.
-Arcane Austin is splitting up, sending some of its members to different production companies.
+Arcane Austin, the company responsible for developing Redfall and Prey, is being shut down.
+ZeniMax Online Studios will take on Alpha Dog Games, Tango Gameworks, and Roundhouse Studios altogether.
+Arcane Austin is splitting up and sending some of its members to different production companies.
 ZeniMax, which makes Elder Scrolls Online and is working on a new intellectual property, is acquiring Roundhouse Studios.
 While some Austin members are staying put, others are getting transferred to other ZeniMax.

 There is a lack of clarity regarding which Studios or how many employees are being reassigned at this moment.
 After a disastrous year of layoffs in the gaming business, things are looking much worse as Microsoft shutters many studios, which has a significant impact on Bethesda, the software publishing department of Xbox's first-party company.
 There is no question that we all have a deep affection for those games; nevertheless, in the process of doing so, they have managed to demolish one of its most recognized studios.